DHTMLX/gantt-docs/data/api/gantt_order_branch_config.md

 @template:	api_config
 @descr:
+This option allows reordering tasks, while saving their tree level position.
+For example, a subtask will never become the parent task.

+###Increasing performance

 If your Gantt contains lots of tasks, the default mode of branch reordering may slow down the performance.
-To speed it up, you can make use of the "marker" mode.
+To speed it up, you can make use of the **"marker"** mode.

 ~~~js
 gantt.config.order_branch = "marker";